c4cs/c4cs.github.io/_commands/basics/uniq.md

 line3
 ~~~

 The `-u` flag lists only lines in the file that did not have a duplicate line adjacent to it.
-It is the oposite of the `-d` flag.
+It is the inverse of the `-d` flag.

 #### Example command